khomeini-air/asia-booklender/README.md

 - Authentication & Authorization: JWT token-based authentication and role-based access control (ADMIN, MEMBER).
 - APIs for Member, Book, and Loan management/features with consistent error response format.
+- Member API will only cover the get all (`/members`) for Admin,  and get me (`/members/me`).
+The rest will have similar pattern with Book and Loan API.
 - Configurable business rule: Maximum active loans (default: 3), overdue loans enforcement (default: true), and due days (default: 14 days).
 - Adaptive hybrid locking for concurrent borrow operations to ensure Data Consistency.
 - Rational database with PostgreSQL.
 - Containerization with Docker and Docker Compose setup.
-- Monitoring and Observability with Spring Actuator, Prometheus, and comprehensive logging with tracingId accross services.
+- Monitoring and Observability with Spring Actuator, Prometheus, and comprehensive logging with tracingId across services.
 - API Documentation with OpenAPI 3.0 and Swagger UI.
-- Data Initialization: Idempotent seed data with SQL scripts for Users, Members and Books.
+- Data Initialization with idempotent seed data scripts for Members and Books.
 - System is capable of handling medium throughput of high-demand books, 1000 users for one book.
 - System latency is medium.

 ### Out of Scope
+- Unit Tests, Integration Tests, Performance Tests, Security Tests.
+Implementing those tests will require huge amount of dedications that only worth, in my opinion, if the candidate got shortlisted
-- User Registration, Logout, Password Reset, and refresh token.
+- User registration, logout, password reset, and refresh token.
 - Support for multiple book loan
-- Full-Text Search for book and loan history.
+- Full-Text Search for members, books and loans history.
 - Book wishlist, book tags, and book reservations
 - Reviews and Ratings
-- Unit Tests, Integration Tests, Performance Tests, Security Tests.
 - CI/CD and Production readiness
 - Horizontal Scalability with load balancing, multiple instances and database sharding/read replica.
 - Caching for frequently accessed data (popular books)